sarahollett/My-research-notebook/IntrotheZoteroAPI.md

 ![Programming Historian Zotero Library](http://s29.postimg.org/biiu60uhz/proghistzoterolib.jpg)

-However, by synching the informatin we inputted into Zotero Standalone Desktop in Pandoc Tutorial by going Actions>Preferences>Synch and entering our account information that can be created on the Zotero website.
+However, by synching the informatin we inputted into Zotero Standalone Desktop in Pandoc Tutorial by going Actions>Preferences>Sync and entering our account information that can be created on the Zotero website.

 ![synching account](http://s9.postimg.org/5cfpz3ldb/zoterosynch.jpg)